7orlum/Viewsonic-VP2785-4K-MCCS/README.md

 Viewsonic-VP2785-4K-MCCS.exe config.yaml
 ```

-The full list of commands supported by the utility is given below:
+The full list of commands supported by the utility is given below, just copy the desired settings to your configuration file.

 ```yaml
 #Brightness: value beetween 0 and 100 where 0 is the minimal brightness, 10 is the maximal brightness